crowdlingo/course/src/speaking/clothes.md

 ## Vocabulary

 <vocab-list>
-- definitely
-  - without question and beyond doubt
-- instinct
-  - (followed by &#x60;with&#39;) deeply filled or permeated
 - fashioned
   - planned and made or fashioned artistically
+- Australia
+  - a nation occupying the whole of the Australian continent
+- addition
+  - a component that is added to something to improve it
+- reluctant
+  - unwillingness to do something contrary to your custom
-- colourful
+- comfortable
-  - striking in variety and interest
+  - providing or experiencing physical well-being or relief (&#x60;comfy&#39; is informal)
 - actually
   - in actual fact
-- addition
+- favourite
-  - a component that is added to something to improve it
+  - appealing to the general public

 <!-- blank -->